Launceston Community Hospital provides inpatient care and a range of clinics to people in Launceston and the surrounding area.

 And if you’re a visitor to Cornwall, you don’t need to look up details of NHS services if you need urgent treatment – just phone 111 or go online at: 111.nhs.uk/

 Think NHS 111 first

 The hospital has two main wards which support people’s physical health and wellbeing:

 Support your hospital

-The hospital has a charitable fund which is used to improve patient services.
-The hospital is also generously supported by the League of Friends:
+The hospital has a charitable fund that is used to improve patient services.
+The hospital is also generously supported by the league of friends: